-- 1. supporting the physical and emotional welfare and safety of students, parents/guardians, colleagues, administrators, Board members, and community members; - 2. complying with federal and state law; - 3. competently and appropriately performing duties and responsibilities for which the employee is trained or assigned; - 4. assigning tasks to District personnel who are qualified and hired to perform the assigned task; - 5. refraining from unlawful discrimination, including unlawful harassment, and retaliation as defined by Policy; - 6. immediately reporting suspected child abuse or neglect; - 7. maintaining confidential information, including student, medical, personnel, financial, and security information, as protected by statute; - 8. appropriately using District funds, resources, and technology; - 9. maintaining consistent and reliable work attendance, unless excused by the employee's supervisor or the Superintendent or designee, as applicable;
+- 1. supporting the physical and emotional welfare and safety of students, parents/guardians, colleagues, administrators, Board members, and community members; - 2. complying with federal and state law; - 3. competently and appropriately performing duties and responsibilities for which the employee is trained or assigned; - assigning tasks to District personnel who are qualified and hired to perform the assigned task; - 5. refraining from unlawful discrimination, including unlawful harassment, and retaliation as defined by Policy; - 6. immediately reporting suspected child abuse or neglect; - 7. maintaining confidential information, including student, medical, personnel, financial, and security information, as protected by statute; - 8. appropriately using District funds, resources, and technology; - 9. maintaining consistent and reliable work attendance, unless excused by the employee's supervisor or the Superintendent or designee, as applicable;

-- 10.engaging in activities or behaviors that enhance the operational and instructional environment; - 11.professionally communicating with students, parents/guardians, colleagues, Board members, and community members, including through electronic means; - 12.
-Completing time and effort reporting under 4201-AG. - 13.abiding by professional, ethical, and licensing standards established by relevant governmental agencies, professional licensing boards, and professional associations, including the Michigan State Board of Education; and - 14.self-reporting a criminal charge and plea or conviction, as required by law. - B. Conflict of Interest
+- 10.engaging in activities or behaviors that enhance the operational and instructional environment; - 11.professionally communicating with students, parents/guardians, colleagues, Board members, and community members, including through electronic means; - 12.abiding by professional, ethical, and licensing standards established by relevant governmental agencies, professional licensing boards, and professional associations, including the Michigan State Board of Education; and - 13. self-reporting a criminal charge and plea or conviction, as required by law.

+B. Conflict of Interest